victor-hZhang/coding-practice-android/README.md

 We use a slightly modified MVP with interactor here, waived interactor to make code a bit simpler.

 Screen support swipe down to refresh.
+Havn't particullarly handle orentation, it works could have been better.